Share

 What Are the Downsides?

-What Should Consumers Look Out for?
+What Should Consumers Look for?

 Consumers should look for high yield savings accounts that have great APY’s and are comparable to CDs.
 They should also look for accounts that offer a good amount of flexibility in regards to how you can access your funds.

 Finally, although they are better than most checking and savings accounts in terms of interest accrual, you are probably better off doing other things besides lending if you are looking for a return on your money.
-Although not everyone likes to take the risk you may be better off just leaving the funds in your checking and or look to invest the remaining amount into equities, cryptocurrencies, etc.
+Although not everyone likes to take the risk you may be better off just leaving the funds in your checking and or look to invest the remaining amount into equities, cryptocurrencies, etc. High yield saving accounts certainly have their drawback and are quite limited in the return they can provide investors.